Spotlight on Dr. Duane Wesemann, MD, PhD

 By Katie E. Golden, MD

 I recently had the chance to talk with Dr. Duane Wesemann.
-He is an Assistant Professor at Harvard Medical School, and a Principal investigator in the Division of Rheumatology, Immunology and Allergy at the Brigham and Women’s Hospital.
+He is an Associate Professor at Harvard Medical School, and a Principal investigator in the Division of Rheumatology, Immunology and Allergy at the Brigham and Women’s Hospital.
 He has a background in immunology, and is particularly interested in understanding the mechanisms of B cell development and selectivity, and how that influences immune fitness and tolerance.
 This has led to a particular interest in the role of the microbiome in this process.
 We chatted about how he first became fascinated with the B cell, the clinical implications of his basic science research, and the allergy field’s current doctrine on how to avoid the development of food allergies (early exposure to typical allergy-inducing foods seems to be the current theory on the best way to reduce the risk).

 Katie: Tell us a little bit about your research interests and how it relates to the microbiome.